alexptic/devart-template/project_posts/2014-03-10-Decomposition-of-the-project.md

 http://www.icecast.org/

 ####Database
-*Purpose:* stored locations of users (depersonalized) with timestamp.
-Used as data source for Generator and Mixer.
+*Purpose:* To store locations of users (depersonalized) with timestamp.
+It is used as data source for Generator and Mixer.
-*Implementation:* no specific requirements at this moment.
+*Implementation:* no specific requirements at the moment.

 ## Rich-client version